But, Opole Voivodeship: Geography

 The village is located in the southern part of Opole Voivodeship, close to the Czech Republic–Poland border.
 It is situated in the historical Prudnik Land region, as well as in Upper Silesia.
 It lies in the Silesian Lowlands.
 The National Register of Geographical Names for 2025 classified But as a hamlet (przysiółek) of Zawada.

 Etymology

 Until 1945, the German name of the village was Neuvorwerk.
 Following the Second World War, the Polish name But was introduced by the Commission for the Determination of Place Names on 1 October 1948.
 A year later, on 15 December 1949, the name was changed to Klików.
 However, the name was not adopted by the local population, who instead called the village Bud.

 In August 2001, Gmina Głogówek decided to formally change the village's name to Bud.
-The new name was not accepted by the government, which deemed it inconsistent with Polish ortography.
+The new name was not accepted by the government, which deemed it inconsistent with Polish orthography.
 Instead, the government accepted But as a new name for the village in 2003.
 As Gmina Głogówek gained the bilingual status on 1 December 2009, the government introduced an additional German name for the village: Neuvorwerk.